-Abeer is one the drops that many know from her story, which have been covered earlier on the blog, and that was picked up by TV 2 as well.
+Abeer is one the drops that many know from her story.
 Abeer is now living in Oslo, Norway, with her four daughters.
 She is going to school to learn Norwegian, and also works at the Drop in the Ocean’s office.
 When we ask her about how life is just now, she says: “…my four lovely daughters and good friends are my safe warm home.
 Even when my life is not very easy as a mother responsible of four children: School, to learn a new language, working, helping my girls with their homework and life in general, I am doing my best to encourage them to be good members of the Norwegian society.”

 Abeer’s life hasn’t always been like this.
 In 2013 Abeer decided that enough was enough, the situation in Syria was too dangerous for her and her daughters and she made the difficult decision to flee to Turkey.